 Check Your Computer and Printer

 If you’re printing at home, it’s important to make sure all of your equipment is working properly.
-"Your computer screen may not give you a great depiction of how the design will actually print.
-Home printers tend to be a shade or two darker, while cost-effective web or local printers are usually a bit lighter."
+"Your computer screen may not give you a great depiction of how the design will actually print," says Weber.
+"Home printers tend to be a shade or two darker, while cost-effective web or local printers are usually a bit lighter."

 Head to the Post Office